The number of N-1/mix minus returns is determined by the configuration.

 In the example that follows, there are three conference members: Mic 01 (the host), Mic 02 (a studio guest) and Codec 1 (a phone-in guest).

-When all three source faders are closed, the Conf keys turn full yellow and the sources receive the conference bus minus themselves.
-In other words, they can hear each other, but not themselves, and chat off-air.
+When all three source faders are closed, the Conf keys turn full yellow and the sources can hear the other members of the conference but not themselves.
+This allows the conference members to chat off-air.

 If you open the Mic 1 (host) and Mic 2 (studio guest) faders, then two out of the three sources go on-air.
-The Conf keys turn full green, to indicate "Conf prepare", and each source's N-1 is switched back to a programme mix minus.
-In this instance, there are less than two active conference members and so the conference is canceled.
-The Cdc 1 source's N-1, for the phone-in guest, is switched back to a programme mix minus and its Conf key turns dim yellow to indicate "Conf active".
+The Conf keys turn full green, to indicate "Conf prepare", and each source's N-1 return is switched back to a programme mix minus.
+In this instance, there are less than two active conference members and so the conference is cancelled.
+The Cdc 1 source's N-1 return, for the phone-in guest, is switched back to a programme mix minus and its Conf key turns dim yellow to indicate "Conf active".

-The images below show how this looks on the surface.
+The image below shows how this looks on the surface.